Blog

 Steam review didn't pass — release is slightly delayed

 The April 27 Early Access release has been pushed back a bit because of a Steam review issue.
+We'll announce the new date as soon as the review clears.

 Guide